euiyounghwang/python-elasticsearch/README.md

 ### Python-Elasticsearch

 I will use this project as a basic api for building and searching with Elasticsearch
-- Build Docker for creating an index with sample metrics and searching with Elasticsearch
+- Build docker service and test instance for creating an index with sample datasets and searching with Elasticsearch
-- Also run local environment with this project
+- Also run local environment with this project using `./service_start.sh` script
-- Build Docker Instance for testing with pytest
+- Build Docker Instance for testing with pytest using using `./docker-compose.yml` or different ways the following method like the step `Install Service and Test with Elasicsearch Cluster based on Docker`

 #### Install Poerty
 ```